-Platinum-based cancer chemotherapeutics and certain aminoglycoside antibacterial therapies can cause inner ear damage called ototoxicity, a leading cause of acquired hearing loss worldwide (Paken et al., 2016).
-Ototoxic agents tend to differentially affect the cochlear (i.e., hearing) and/or vestibular (i.e., balance) systems and, depending on the drug, can impair renal, hepatic, neural, and blood marrow activity.
-According to the American Speech-Language-Hearing Association (ASHA) guidelines, prospective hearing assessments can motivate treatment changes to reduce the progression of ototoxic damage, and rehabilitation to mitigate some of its functional impacts (ASHA, 1994).
+Hearing Association (ASHA) guidelines, prospective hearing assessments can motivate treatment changes to reduce the progression of ototoxic damage, and rehabilitation to mitigate some of its functional impacts (ASHA 1994).
 Yet, monitoring during drug treatment is an inconsistent practice for adult oncology and infectious disease patients at risk for ototoxicity.
-Further, there is substantial variation in monitoring methods and outcome reporting among clinics that provide ototoxicity monitoring (Vasquez & Mattucci, 2003; Konrad-Martin et al., 2010; Prescott Jr, 2014; Theunissen et al., 2014; Egelund et al., 2015; Garinis et al., this issue).
-This is striking when one considers that the U.S. national audiology guidelines promoting ototoxicity monitoring programs (OMPs) have been in place for over two decades with more recent guidelines confirming and expanding details of the approach for adult and pediatric populations (ASHA, 1994; Children's Oncology Group [COG], 2008; American Academy of Audiology [AAA], 2009).
-The present report reviews the mechanisms, risks, and clinical presentation of hearing loss associated with major ototoxic drug classes.
-The U.S. national audiology guidelines for monitoring adult patients receiving ototoxic drug treatments are then reviewed and examined within the context of "real world" OMP application among five healthcare settings spanning the U.S. civilian sector, Department of Defense (DoD), and Department of Veterans Affairs (VA).
-Perspectives provided on OMP service gaps, barriers, and solutions are the views of the authors who are audiologists or audiology clinician-researchers.
-The overall goal is to increase understanding of the factors that influence effective OMP provision in order to foster development of new programs, achieve improved parity across programs, and motivate future refinement of the U.S. national guidelines pertaining to ototoxicity monitoring in adult patients.
+Further, there is substantial variation in monitoring methods and outcome reporting among clinics that provide ototoxicity monitoring (Vasquez and Mattucci 2003; Konrad-Martin et al. 2010; Prescott 2014; Theunissen et al. 2015; Egelund, Fennelly, and Peloquin 2015; Garinis et al. 2017a).
+This is striking when one considers that the U.S. national audiology guidelines promoting ototoxicity monitoring programmes (OMPs) have been in place for over two decades with more recent guidelines confirming and expanding details of the approach for adult and paediatric populations (ASHA 1994; Children's Oncology Group [COG] 2008; American Academy of Audiology [AAA] 2009).
+The present report reviews the mechanisms, risks and clinical presentation of hearing loss associated with major ototoxic drug classes.
+The U.S. national audiology guidelines for monitoring adult patients receiving ototoxic drug treatments are then reviewed and examined within the context of "real world" OMP application among five healthcare settings spanning the U.S. civilian sector, Department of Defence (DoD) and Department of Veterans Affairs (VA).
+Perspectives provided on OMP service gaps, barriers and solutions are the views of the authors who are audiologists or audiology clinician-researchers.
+The overall goal is to increase understanding of the factors that influence effective OMP provision in order to foster development of new programmes, achieve improved parity across programmes and motivate future refinement of the U.S. national guidelines pertaining to ototoxicity monitoring in adult patients.